-COVID-19 vaccinations are effective at reducing infection with COVID-19, and limiting illness from COVID-19, including new variants of COVID-19 that we are aware of at this time.
+COVID-19 vaccinations are effective at reducing infection with COVID-19, and limiting illness from COVID-19.

 Governments in Australia are encouraging everyone to get vaccinated because people who are vaccinated, and in turn the whole community, have greater protection from COVID-19.

-Currently, three vaccines have been approved for use in Australia:
+Currently, four vaccines have been approved for use in Australia:

 Your healthcare team is your best point of contact about vaccinations, including booking them and how to make the process easier.

 The Australian Government also provides a COVID-19 Vaccine Eligibility Checker to find out when and where you can receive a COVID-19 vaccine.

 For people who provide care and other help for people living with MND, vaccinations can help reduce the risk of COVID-19 infection, and serious illness, for themselves, and those they support.

 The Australian Government has encouraged carers, disability workers, aged care workers and other support workers to get vaccinations and follow advice about COVID-19:

 Being aware of the rights that people living with MND have for receiving the care they need during the pandemic, and in ways that reduce the risk of infection, is also important.